 Frequently asked questions

 How does Hermes learn from completed tasks?
 Hermes creates a Skill object when a task is completed.
 The Skill object contains the task category, the code approach used, test cases derived from the task, and example input-output pairs.
 On the next similar task, Hermes applies the Skill and adds the new example to it.
 Skills improve as more examples accumulate.
+Corrections made by human reviewers are also incorporated as example pairs — so the correction process is not separate from the learning process; it is part of it.

 Does Hermes retrain the underlying model?
 No. The Hermes learning mechanism operates at the inference layer.
 The underlying language model does not change.
 Skills are stored as structured Skill objects at agentskills.io — code, tests, and examples — that Hermes applies when handling similar tasks.
 The model stays fixed; the Skill library grows.